BitBagCommerce/coding-standard/README.md

 ```

-For Twigcs create `.twig_cs.dist` file with following lines
+For Twigcs create `.twig_cs.dist` file with the following lines
 ```php

 <?php